How to Design PPC Landing Pages That Skyrocket Clicks and Conversions

 - Include a Strong Call-to-Action (CTA)

-- Optimize for Mobile and Fast Loading
+- Optimize For Mobile and Fast Loading

 - Leverage Social Proof and Trust Signals